Yes, it is possible to overdose on melatonin. However, it is very unlikely to die from a melatonin overdose.

 Melatonin is a neurohormone naturally produced in the brain by the pineal gland.
 As we age, natural melatonin production decreases, so it can be helpful to supplement this hormone.

-Administering large doses of melatonin could induce high concentrations of melatonin and other metabolites of melatonin.
-Resulting in melatonin toxicity.
+Administering large doses of melatonin can induce high concentrations of melatonin and its metabolites in the body, potentially resulting in toxicity.

 Melatonin and its metabolites can have harmful effects, such as: